iamsainikhil/weather-react/README.md

 Note: _The above id is the real GA Id and filters were set up on the project to collect analytics from the main application website only.
 That's the reason, it is not masked or removed from index.html_

+That's it!
+You can run the below available scripts to get up and running on the localhost.
+If you want to dive deeper into the codebase, I recommend you to check the architecture documentation to customize this application as your wish.

 > _These instructions are very important to avoid the **Blank Page** issue when running the application on `http://localhost:3000`._

 ## Available Scripts